 The university lends support to research in diverse ways, including extensive facilities for research and instructional programs.
-Recently built facilities include an architecture building, a fine arts complex, the Goldwater Center for Science and Engineering, an addition to the Life Sciences Center, and the Computing Commons.
-The Engineering Research Center, built as part of the Engineering Excellence Program, houses advanced facilities such as the Molecular Beam Epitaxy laboratory and a clean room for microelectronic device fabrication.
-Other facilities supporting research on campus are the Institute for Studies in the Arts, in the College of Fine Arts; the Facility for High Resolution Electron Microscopy, in the College of Liberal Arts and Sciences; and the Southwest Archaeological Collection, in the Department of Anthropology.
+State-of-the-art facilities include an architecture building, a fine arts complex, the Goldwater Center for Science and Engineering, an addition to the Life Sciences Center, and the Computing Commons.
+The Engineering Research Center, built as part of the Engineering Excellence Program, houses advanced facilities such as the molecular beam epitaxy laboratory and a clean room for microelectronic device fabrication.
+Other facilities supporting research on campus are the Institute for Studies in the Arts, in the Herberger College of Fine Arts; the Facility for High Resolution Electron Microscopy, in the College of Liberal

+Arts and Sciences; and the Southwest Archaeological Collection, in the Department of Anthropology.